cbourke/ComputerScienceI/documents/syllabus-1940.md

   * Put forth a full effort -- you must work on the lab/hack for that week or for other material in the course; you may not work on other material or remain idle
-  * If you have completed the lab/hack for that week, you should go into "peer help mode" and assist others as appropriate
+  * You may only leave the lab/hack session early if you have already completed both the lab and hack for that module.

 **Alternative**